 Email address: LDreferrals@covwarkpt.nhs.uk

-The teams operate an open referral system, meaning that anyone can make a referral to them for support with their health care.
+The teams operate an open referral system, meaning that anyone can make a referral to them for support with their healthcare.
 The team will assess the person referred to assess the health care need and to see what interventions, if any, will help to reduce the impact of their problem.
 These interventions may be behavioural in nature, for example, supporting a person to understand their condition or to support an individual or their carers to do things differently.
 The intervention may be more traditionally medical, for example, medication may be prescribed or a particular treatment may be suggested.

 North Warwickshire - The Loft, Manor Court Road, Nuneaton, CV11 5HX